 Flip the chair over and use a ratchet set to remove the seat of the chair.

 Colby shared this tip: Loosely re-thread fasteners back into the places you removed them from to keep track of all the parts you need to re-assemble the chair!
+You don’t want to be left with a lost bolt and a sagging footrest.

 We also found that having the footrest left in the recoiled position helped keep it from snapping on us while we worked.